jmmshn/mp_dash_boards/dashboards/soap_explorer/README.md

 # Analyze SOAP data

-List of desired features of the dassboard:
+List of desired features of the dashboard:

 - Search for materials